Minden, West Virginia: History

 In 2015, the community was annexed into the city of Oak Hill to acquire and upgrade the failing Arbuckle Public Service District.
 After a lengthy court battle, the annexation was upheld on November 18, 2016 by the West Virginia Supreme Court of Appeals.
 The Public Service District had been discharging sewage into Arbuckle Creek, investigated for loss and misappropriation of funds, and defaulted on bonds to the United States Department of Agriculture.

 In June 2017, the EPA started sampling soil because of a higher than expected frequency of cancers.
 More than 30 percent of residents have been diagnosed with a form of cancer (80% per Men's Health, Jan/Feb 2020), and 100 people who have lived or live in Minden have reported that one or more family members have been cancer patients.
-Some have multiple myeloma, a very aggressive form of lymphoma.
+Some have multiple myeloma, a very aggressive blood cancer.